Important Information on Massachusetts Courts

 APPLYING FOR AN ABUSE PREVENTION ORDER

 If you need to apply for an Abuse Prevention Order during business hours (between 8:30AM and 4:30PM, Monday through Friday) you can go to or call the District Court or Probate and Family Court in your area to talk to Court staff about how to proceed.
 The Districts Courts can be found here.
 If you need to see a list of the court(s) that serve your area follow this link.

-If you need to apply for an Abuse Prevention Order outside of court business hours, contact the Police Department and use the existing after-hours Judicial Response System.
+If you need to apply for an Abuse Prevention Order outside of court business hours, contact your local Police Department and use the after-hours Judicial Response System.